Building a Loving Relationship That Lasts – An alternate perspective

 I want a best friend for life, the sorts where you banter over stuff but you stay who you want to be, where you know that you’ve got each other’s back.
 I want you to strive for your dreams even if I’m not on board.

-And heavenly please, I want you to hold onto the power to your blessedness, because that’s not mine and because I will never be able to handle it for you.
+And heavenly please, I want you to hold onto the power of your blessedness, because that’s not mine and because I will never be able to handle it for you.

 How about we both promise very simply to hold our own space, and be best friends instead?
 This statement doesn’t have the exuberant flair of a romantic fairytale, but it has the practical basics that might last a lifetime.